 Jesus calls his followers ‘the light of the world’ and we need to pray and live in such a way that the light of Jesus that is in us will be seen by the people around us who are living in pain and without hope.

 The darkness is a reality, so let’s not hide from it.

-God’s light is a reality, but let’s remember that it is much greater than the darkness.
+God’s light is a reality, and it is much greater and more powerful than the darkness.